emmateki/nanoindent_growth_measurment/README.md

 - Pictures illustrating the 'before' and 'after' states
 - Results in CSV format

-In case of any errors during processing, a `.log` file will be saved in the 'OUT' folder.
+In case of any errors during processing, a `.log` file will be saved in the 'ERROR' folder.

 The app also includes a user manual for more detailed information on the available options.